wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 # Edge Data Store configuration

 Edge Data Store uses JSON configuration files in a protected directory on Windows and Linux to store configuration that is read on startup.
-While the files are accessible to view, it is recommended that you use REST or the edgecmd command line tool for any changes you make to the files.
+While the files are accessible to view, OSIsoft recommends that you use REST or the edgecmd command line tool for any changes you make to the files.
 As part of making Edge Data Store as secure as possible, any passwords or secrets that are configured will be stored in encrypted form (with cryptographic key material stored separately in a secure location.)
 If the files are edited directly, the system may not work as expected.

-**Note:** It is possible to edit any single component or facet of the system using REST, but it is also possible to configure the system as a whole with a single REST call.
+**Note:** It is possible to edit any single component or facet of the system using REST, but also to configure the system as a whole with a single REST call.

-## Configuring the Edge Data Store
+## Edge Data Store configuration

-The Edge Data Store hosts other components.
-While the initial release of the Edge Data Store includes Modbus, Opc Ua, and Storage components, they are only active if the system is configured to use them.
+Edge Data Store hosts other components.
+While the initial release of the Edge Data Store includes Modbus TCP, OPC UA, and Storage components, they are only active if the system is configured to use them.
 The System itself has a relatively small configuration surface area - the list of components and the HTTP Port used for REST calls.

-### Configuring Edge Data Store port
+### Configure Edge Data Store port

 System_Port.json specifies the port on which the System is listening for REST API calls.
 The same port is used for configuration and for writing data to OMF and SDS.
 The default configuration port is 5590.
 The default System_Port.json file installed is: